CS3219-AY2324S1/ay2324s1-course-assessment-g11/README.md

 ├── /services
 │   ├── /admin-service (express application)
 │   ├── /user-service (express application)
-│   ├── /matching-service (express application)
 │   ├── /question-service (express application)
 ├── /frontend
-│   └── /pages for peerprep (NextJs application)
-├── /deployment
-│   └── /prod-dockerfiles (Images can be used with either dev or prod environments) ├── .env (not in git)
+├── .env (not in git)
 ├── .env.firebase_emulators_test (not in git)
 └── README.md (and other root-level files & docs)